cs-kit/study-guide/_posts/2018-10-16-Telematik.md

 **Binary Trie**: Trie = tree-based data structure to store and search prefix information; Idea: bits in prefix to tell algorithm what branch to take; (vgl.
 Abb.
 02-27)
 - *Lookup speed* $ O(W) $, maximum of one node per bit in prefix
-- *Memory requirement* $ O(N*W), prefixes stored as linked list starting from root, every prefix can have upt do W nodes
+- *Memory requirement* $ O(N*W) $, prefixes stored as linked list starting from root, every prefix can have upt do W nodes
 - *Updates* $ O(W) $
 Lookup speed with memory access time $ 10ns $ for 100 byte packets $ 2,5 Gbit/s $ → Optimization: Path Compression, Multibit Tries,...